hayessea000/what-to-eat/README.md

 WHEN I search for meals or recipes
 THEN I am presented with a variety of different meals that pertain to my search criteria WHEN I click the show recipe button on a recipe
-THEN The ingridient list and recipe will drop down WHEN I click return to results
+THEN The ingredient list and recipe will drop down WHEN I click return to results
 THEN The search results will display
 WHEN I click the save button